pezra/resume/peter-williams.md

 [720.280.2436](tel:+1.720.280.2436)
 <http://barelyenough.org>

-Software generalist with expertise in scalable applications, REST, dynamic languages and high quality software development.
-Able to learn new technologies and techniques rapidly, see situations where they may be applied advantageously and coach others in their use.
+Software generalist with expertise in REST API design, scalable applications, dynamic languages and high quality software development.
+Able to learn and apply new technologies and techniques rapidly and to coach others in their use.
 Evangelist for continuous process improvements in both the software development process and related business processes.

 Skills
 -------